studio-mcp/.github/README.md

 In this way, the studio becomes not just shelter, but socket, where the immensity of life plugs in and powers through your particular, incandescent corner.

-[Turn any command into an MCP with a single word.
-Possibilities in the smallest places.][studio]
+[Turn any command into an MCP with a single word.][studio]

+Possibilities in the smallest places.

 [studio]: http://github.com/studio-mcp/studio
 [MCP]: http://modelcontextprotocol.io